 10. Catch up with old friends

-One of the most difficult things about moving on from a past relationship can be dealing with feelings of loneliness, and adjusting to being by ourselves again.
-However, it’s important to remember that just because you are longer in a romantic relationship, this doesn’t mean that you are alone.
+One of the most difficult things about moving on from a past relationship can be dealing with feelings of loneliness and adjusting to being by ourselves again.
+However, it’s important to remember that just because you are longer in a romantic relationship, this doesn’t mean that you’re alone.

 You might have friends and family at the other end of the phone who can help to remind you of who you are, and that you’re loved.
 Or if you don’t, now could be the perfect time to get back in touch with some old friends and catch up on what you’ve missed.

 There are also plenty of ways you can get to know other like-minded individuals and make new friends.
-For instance, if you enjoy photography, or you’re a lover of yoga, then why not join an online community, where you can meet people who share similar interests?
+For example, if you enjoy photography, or you’re a yoga lover, then why not join an online community where you can meet people who share similar interests?
 This can be a great way to explore your hobbies and passions further, while making some new friends.
-You might find it helpful to read our article 7 ways to meet people in the current climate to get a few ideas on how to connect.
+You might find it helpful to read our article, 7 different ways to meet people to get a few ideas on how to connect.

 11. Work on boosting your confidence and self-esteem